pasztorpisti/json-cfg/README.rst

 ------------

-The goal of this library is providing a json config file loader that has the following extras compared to the standard `json.load()`:
+The goal of this library is providing a json config file loader that has the following extras compared to the standard ``json.load()``:

-- A larger subset of javascript (and not some weird/exotic extension to json that would turn json into something that has nothing to do with json/javascript):
+- A larger subset of javascript (and not some weird/exotic extension to json that would turn it into something that has nothing to do with json/javascript):

     - backward compatible with json so you can still load standard json files too
     - single and multi-line comments - this is more useful then you would think: